USRSE/usrse.github.io/pages/get_involved/organizational_membership.md

 December 1, 2025.
 Besides the benefits listed in Table 1 and Table 2, US-RSE provides the following opportunities:
-- Organizations can gift annual memberships to other organizations.
+- Organizations can gift annual memberships to other organizations.[^2]
 - A 5-year membership can be purchased for the price of a 4-year membership.